tedski999/bangnet/README.md

 # bangnet
-### CS7NS2 Group Project - Using networks of LoRa devices to triangulate the source of loud bangs
+### Using networks of LoRa devices to triangulate the source of loud bangs

 TODO(ted): GitHub Actions